roccomuso/iot-433mhz/README.md

 - <code>GET /api/switch/[shortname]/toggle</code>
 Toggle a switch

-- <code>GET /api/webhook/all</code>
-List all the registered webhooks.

-- <code>GET /api/webhook/get/[WebHookShortname]</code>
-Get the WebHook stored information.

-- <code>POST /api/webhook/put</code>
+- <code>POST /api/webhook/add/[WebHookShortname]</code>
-Insert a new WebHook.
+Add a new URL for the selected webHook.
 Required parameters:

-        webHookShortname - a brief shortname (it will be made lower case and without blank spaces). description - a brief WebHook description.
-        url - the URL to which a HTTP POST request will be sent when the event get fired (the request carries a JSON payload field that gotta be parsed). active - true/false (if true the POST request will be sent). eventName - It must be one of these*: alarmTriggered, newCard, cardDeleted, newCode, switchToggle
+        webHookShortname - Provided in url, it must be one of these*: alarmTriggered, newCard, cardDeleted, newCode, switchToggle. url - the URL to which a HTTP POST request will be sent when the event get fired (the request carries a JSON payload field that gotta be parsed).

-This API call returns the new generated WebHook *_id* and a valid *shortname* Let's describe every event JSON payload you're gonna listen for according to the supplied <code>eventName</code>:
+Let's describe every event JSON payload you're gonna listen for according to the supplied <code>webHookShortname</code>:

 <code>alarmTriggered = {"card_id": "...", "last_alert": 1453..., "code": ..., "shortname": "...", "room": "..." }</code> * NB. an alarmTriggered WebHook callback will be executed only if the alarm card is armed!